catmelonllc/pretty-bash/README.md

 ## License

-This project is open source.
-Feel free to use, modify, and distribute as needed.
+This project is under the unlicense Feel free to use, modify, and distribute as needed.